 If you are in no hurry to have your hair removal done, your options are open as to which hair removal method you choose, but if you have a large amount of hair you need to remove and not a lot of time to do it, laser hair removal is easily your best bet.
 You may be able to use electrolysis for some areas, but due to its extremely time-consuming nature, your only real chance of being hair-free in time for that big event is to make use of laser machines.

 How well can you handle pain?

 If you are someone who has a rather low pain tolerance level, electrolysis may not be for you, as it is definitely a procedure that many find to be quite painful.
-Laser hair removal can also be painful, but far less so than electrolysis, so if you have much hair that you need removed, make it a far less painful experience and have laser hair removal done instead.
+Laser hair removal can also be painful, but far less so than electrolysis; so if you have a lot of hair that you need to be removed, choose laser hair removal.

 Do you have sensitive skin?

 Any type of hair removal will likely be quite hard on sensitive skin, as there will usually be some sort of inflammation as a side effect, but if your skin is extra sensitive, it is best to avoid using laser hair removal.
-The exposure to heat has caused some people with sensitive skin to have their skin conditions flare up.
-To be sure, talk to your dermatologist before choosing your hair removal technique.
+The exposure to heat has caused some people with sensitive skin to have their skin conditions flare-up.
+To be on the safe side, be sure to talk to your dermatologist before choosing your hair removal technique.